 Preparation is very simple.
 First, gently wash your harvest in cold water to remove any dirt.

-Next, tear off a few twigs and place them into an empty mug.
+Next, tear off a few twigs and place them into an empty mug, as shown above.

 I used to remove the individual needles but it’s painstaking work, and it’s not necessary.

 When I pick up blowdown branches, sometimes the leaves can be a little dry-looking.
-In this situation, I’ll simply shove some twigs in a glass of water for 24 hrs to rehydrate the needles.
+In this situation, I’ll simply put the twigs in a glass of water for 12-24 hrs to rehydrate the needles.
 Works like a charm.
+(Leave them for longer than 24 hrs, however, and the needles will begin to rot.)

 Some people like to muddle/bruise the needles to release more of the pine oil.
-Simply crush the needles between your fingertips, or use the back of a spoon to grind them against a cutting board (which will now smell piney).
-I’ve had good success with this, too.
-Definitely more pine aroma and flavor.
+Simply crush the needles between your fingertips, or use the back of a spoon to grind them against a cutting board, which will now smell piney.
+I’ve had good success with this; definitely more pine aroma and flavor.

 Experiment with quantity.
 For a single cup (i.e. 8 oz of water), this is how I roll…